oscarnipps/country-search-app/README.md

-# country search app
+# country search app :earth_asia:
-A simplistic mobile application used to search get information about various countries and their details country search app using navigation component , data binding , dagger 2, product flavors implementation , retrofit , rxjava 2 , mvvm architectural pattern and material design theming (dark mode)
+A simplistic mobile application used to search for information about countries and their details using navigation component with a single activity and multiple fragments also including white labelling feature ( product flavors implementation ).

 # Architecture  🏗
 This app uses MVVM (Model View View-Model) architecture with a single activity and multiple fragments (using android navigation components for navigation) and a repository pattern to access data